sethschn/EventTrackerProject/README.md

 #### Week 12 Homework for Skill Distillery

 ### Overview
 This project tracks a persons emotion throughout the day allowing them to log how they are feeling.
+This project is focused on creating RESTFUL Services and to demonstrate knowledge on the REST.

 #### How to Use